You are here

-Online support sessions (Facebook Live)
+Online support sessions (Facebook question and answer sessions)

 Given the large number of educators attending webinars, we understand that not everyone will have all their questions answered.
 For that reason, we have scheduled a number of online support sessions on Facebook to support teachers and teacher educators, who are working in an online teaching context with little or no experience.